 Just like other services, ExpressVPN offers automatic setup wizards for Windows, Mac, Android and iOS.
 Best part of all; their apps are quite intuitive and easy to use.

 For desktops, the provider has recently introduced a new design.
-In comparison to before, the app is now more compact and minimalistic overall in Canada.
+In comparison to before, the app is now more compact and minimalistic overall.

 The main menu has a simple connect button and a locations bar that presents all servers in a list-based format for easy selection and connectivity.

 Meanwhile, mobile apps adopt the same appearance and consistency in the user interface.
-You can even enjoy using them on larger screens like Android/Apple TVs and Fire TVs in Canada.
+You can even enjoy using them on larger screens like Android/Apple TVs and Fire TVs.

 As compared to ExpressVPN, CyberGhost’s desktop applications boast a more broad interface.
-Surprisingly, this does not compromise the app’s user-friendliness in Canada.
+Surprisingly, this does not compromise the app’s user-friendliness.